Saturday, September 6, 2025

 Like a lifeguard swims, free and brave

-In winter time we stay on shore
+In winter travellers stay on shore

-And wait till summer comes once more
+Lazy, till summer calls once more

 A dog, cat, child, blind man can see

-You've brought purpose in life to me
+Who's brought purpose in life to me

-An end to lonely misery
+Grandchildren end lonely misery

 'though life's not always safe, pain-free